shrutikhare-git/scRNAseq_analysis_adaptive_NKs/README.md

 This repo contains R scripts to perform scRNAseq data analysis followed by cellular interaction analysis using cellphoneDB.
-This work is part of a manuscript titled "Enhanced NK cell proficiency in solid tumors through antigen-specific memory via NKG2C/A-HLA-E/ABC recruited to tumors by CXCR2"
+This work is part of a manuscript titled "Adaptive NK Cells Exhibit Tumor-Specific Immune Memory and Cytotoxicity in Ovarian Cancer"

 Dataset ID - GSE184880